 - and so on...

-This is normal and when things become very volatile the futures move into backwardation.
-Backwardation is when there price of the front month options is more expensive than the next month options.
+This is normal, and when things become very volatile, the futures move into backwardation.
+Backwardation is when their price of the front-month options is more expensive than the next month options.

 When traders believe there is more volatility now than what they will see in a couple of months you know things are bad.